NoahRod108/intro-backend/README.md

 # showcase-backend

 A REST API backend built with Node.js, Express, and MongoDB.
 Includes user authentication with JWT and bcrypt password hashing, plus full CRUD for posts.
+You can test CRUD functionality with any API client.
+You can test the authentication using the simple frontend form I created.

 ## Tech Stack